Rosendal (manor house): Barony of Rosenlund

-Rosendal, 1788–present
+Rosendal, 1788–2000

 Iver Rosenkrantz sold Rosenlund to Haagen Christian Astrup in 1788 on the condition that its name would be changed back to Totterupholm.
 Haagen Christian Astrup was, however, a few months later, granted permission instead to rename it Rosendal.
 In 1801, Astrup sold Rosendal to Lauridz Moss Hofgaard and Carl Adolph Stampe.
 In 1803, he sold it to Lauridz Moss Hofgaard.

 Christian Conrad, Count of Danneskiold-Samsøe acquired the estate in 1806.
-His widow, Henriette Danneskiold-Samsøe kept the estate after her husband's death.
-In 1938, she sold Rosendal to their son-in-law Gustav Christian Holck-Winterfeldt in 1837.
+His widow, Henriette Danneskiold-Samsøe kept the estate after her husband's death.Jess Wilhelm Ferdinand Rauert(1809-1882) leased the estate from 1850 to 1860.

+In 1938, Danneskiold-Samsøe sold Rosendal to her son-in-law Gustav Christian Holck-Winterfeldt in 1837.
 He constructed a new main building in 1847–49.
 Holck-Winterfeldt died on the estate on 22 November 1885.
 Rosendal was then taken over by his son, Flemming Holck-Winterfeldt.
 He left Rosendal to his nephew, Helge Ernest Knuth, who had already managed it for his uncle for some time.
 He modernized the operations.
 Helge Ernest Knuth died unmarried and without children in 1941.
 Rosendal was therefore passed on to his brother Flemming Knuth but he already died the following year.
 He left Rosendal to his nephew, Kjeld Gustav Knuth-Winterfeldt, who ceded it to his son Ditlev Helge Knuth-Winterfeldt in 1980.